iturdikulov/notes/my_routine.md

 Good checklist for wake-up:

-- Wash your face and brush your teeth.
+- Wash your face and brush your teeth, both are important.
 - Drink a glass of water.
+- Plan something important, at least 3 big tasks.
 - Do basic training, 20–35 minutes sessions (in my case run).
 - Walk outside for 10–20 minutes to get enough energy from sun (Vitamin D).
 - Prepare your workspace and start doing something important.